Frequently Asked Questions

 Does this campaign indicate that the Army is not currently ready and resilient?

-No. The Ready and Resilient Campaign is about strengthening resilience and improving the readiness of today's Soldiers, Army Civilians, and Family members and those who will follow them.
-The unprecedented length and the persistent nature of conflict over the past twelve years have tested the capabilities and the resilience of our Soldiers and the Army as an institution.
-The vast majority of our Active Duty, Army Guard and Reserve Soldiers have maintained resilience in this time of persistent conflict.
+No. The Ready and Resilient Campaign is about strengthening resilience and improving the readiness of today's Soldiers, Army civilians, and Family members and those who will follow them.
+The unprecedented length and the persistent nature of conflict during the past 12 years have tested the capabilities and the resilience of our Soldiers and the Army as an institution.
+The vast majority of our active duty, Army Guard and Reserve Soldiers have maintained resilience in this time of persistent conflict.
 However, the stresses of combat and strains from deployments have amplified lapses in standards and discipline among Soldiers and leaders at all levels, and contributed to the current negative trends in suicides, domestic violence, sexual harassment and assaults, drug and alcohol abuse, bullying and hazing.

 Who is in charge of monitoring and reporting the results of the campaign?